VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 1. Download [HelloSGLX](https://github.com/billkarsh/HelloSGLX) and place the folder in a convenient location, e.g. C:/HelloSGLX
 2. Launch SpikeGLX
 3. In the Options > Command server Settings menu, make sure that *Enable Remote Command Server* option is checked.
-4. Start a new acquisition, using existing data or a live probe
+4. Start a **New Acquisition**, using existing data in simulation or a live probe.
+Note that the *Open File Viewer* option does not work with the API.
 5. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
 6. Make sure the location of the HelloSGLX file is accurate.
+Use the file navigator to locate the file if it's wrong.
 7. Toggle the API on.
 If you see an API Status error, it probably means you didn't turn the command server on, see step 3.
 8. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Using the dropdown menus, select which SpikeGLX probe ID each probe should be linked to
 9. You should immediately see an update to the anatomy data in SpikeGLX (make sure to open the probe shank view to see this)
+10. You can update the Probes and the links to SpikeGLX from within Pinpoint, but if you make a change to the acquisition in SpikeGLX you'll need to toggle the API off and then back on to refresh the connection.

 ## Ephys Link